 Year 8 Science

 In Years 9 and 10 Teachers in the Biology, Chemistry and Physics Departments work closely together to ensure that there is a coordinated approach to the delivery of Science content.
 A wide range of innovative teaching strategies are used to make learning interesting and effective.
-These courses are ideal preparation for pupils who must study at least one GCSE Science subject in Years 11 and 12.
+These courses are ideal preparation for the GCSE Science subjects.

-All pupils and staff in the Science Department look forward to moving to state of the art facilities in our new school.
-There will be 9 laboratories, 4 preparatory rooms a greenhouse and educational garden.
+All pupils and staff in the Science Department work in state of the art facilities.
+Our modern school has 9 laboratories, 4 preparatory rooms, a greenhouse and an educational garden.

-We are lucky to have Mr G King who support the work carried out by the Science Department.
+We are lucky to have Mr G King and Mr C Hunter who support the work carried out by the Science Department.